rsmmr/git-notifier/README.rst

         Runs the script in debug mode, which means that it will (1) log more verbosely and to stderr, and (2) run ``git-notifier`` with the ``--debug`` and ``--noupdate`` options.

+    ``--update-only``
+        Updates the local clones of all repositories, but do es not run ``git-notifier`` for the changes.
+This can be helpful to catch up with remote changes without reporting them.

 License
 -------